Keith Drury’s Backpacking equipment list

 usually lose about ¾ pound a day when backpacking.
 After a month I have to carry almost two

 pound of food a day.
-Some hikers do
+Some hikers do short

-never been able to go longer than a day or two without food.
+been able to go longer than a day or two without food.
 I do however take no food for the final day

 out—ever.
-I carefully plan to have no
+I carefully plan to have

-food left the final day walking into town (or to my car on a shorter trip).
-Being hungry for one day is a good
+no food left the final day walking into town (or to my car on a shorter

-experience!
+good experience!
 The primary thing to

 remember about food and backpacking is “food

-is fuel.”
-Where you really get the
+following week.
+Where you really get the sensuous food-eating

 the more you’ve adopted the “food-is-fuel” philosophy on the trail the better

-those three Pizzas taste in town!
+those three Pizzas per-person will taste in town!

-WEIGHT My own
+TOTAL WEIGHT My own

-pack including all the above (excluding food/water) weighs about 7 pounds.
-That sounds light—but consider this.
-If I have seven days to make it to the next
+this.
+If I have seven days to make it to

-pounds.
-And if I’m starting out in the
+that—now I’m 14 pounds.
+And if I’m

-morning and the first water is a half-day away I’ll be adding 2 liters of
+starting out in the morning and the first water is a half-day away I’ll be

-water/4 pounds to that and presto—now my pack weighs 18 pounds.
-A pack should never weigh more than 20
+adding 2 liters of water/4 pounds to that and presto—now my pack weighs

 On the other hand, on that 7-day